 When he wakes, The Lord of the Flies is still hanging on his stick "like a black ball."

-With dried blood covering his mouth and chin, Simon staggers out of his hiding place and begins making his way up the mountain, still intending to face the beast like a man.
+Covered in dried blood, Simon staggers out of his hiding place and begins making his way up the mountain, still intending to face the beast like a man.
 Or, like a young boy who just happens to be very brave and wise.

 When he gets to the top, he of course sees that the beast is just a dead body on a parachute, all tangled up in the rocks.

-Simon pukes up everything (the dead body is a rather hideous and smelly sight) and then frees the parachute line from the rocks.
+Simon pukes (the dead body is a rather hideous and smelly sight) and then frees the parachute line from the rocks.

-He staggers downward, almost collapsing with each step.
+He staggers downward to tell everyone that the "beast" is harmless, almost collapsing with each step.

 After everyone eats, Jack demands to know who is going to join his tribe.
 His seriousness and bossiness is a real downer, and the party stops feeling like a party.